dftbplus/skpar/docs/source/skopt/objectives.rst

 a weight, corresponding to its relative significance.
 A good review of the mathematical formulation is found here [MOO-review]_.

+The declaration of an objective establishes a way for a direct comparison between some reference data and some model data.
+With each data item is associated a weight, corresponding to the significance of this item relative to the rest of the items.
+These weights are regarded as sub-weights, and are used for the scalarisation of a given objective.

 Assumptions
 ======================================================================

-1) Objective name defines the object to be queried from data base (DB) of the model, exception being an objective with key-value pairs as reference data -- the keys define the queries in that case.
+1) **Objective name** defines the object to be queried from the Model Database (MDB).
+Exception to this rule is an objective with key-value pairs as reference data -- the keys define the queries in that case, and the name of the objective is irrelevant.

-2) Format of reference data in combination with the number of model names uniquely defines the type of objective.
+2) **Format of reference data** in combination with the **number of model names** uniquely defines the type of objective.
    The type of reference data could be:

     * 1-D array: e.g. energy-volume relation of a solid